 The system has evolved into this cow path for the slaughter of innocent men over time.
 And in my case, even though we took the high road, I was offered this piece of advice, from our $200-an-hour family therapist who specialized in building cooperative parenting plans.

 “If you go to court she’s going to get this, so we might as well start there and see what we can do to smooth the transition for the kids.”

 This is also wrong.

 In the next men’s movement both men and women will be working together to map out a healthy divorce plan, that is fair to both mom and dad.
 And counselors who are being paid to shepherd those willing parents-to-co-parents won’t reflexively jump to the SPO and custodial non-custodial parenting plan.

 It’s easy to see why this stereotype came into being.
 Men have traditionally been the primary breadwinner.
 Women have been the primary nurturing parent.
 And my then-wife and I worked to promote and preserve those roles in our marriage.
 It was OUR PLAN TOO.
 But it wasn’t because she was the best nurturer, or that I was the best breadwinner.
 It was because she was the mom and I was the dad.

 Again, I don’t want it to seem that I’m rebelling against some of this tradition.
 I’m not.
-I was happy for the mother of my kids to have the time to be MOM.
-And for that I traded some additional time away from the home, to make more money, so that this little nuclear unit could be supported.
+I was happy for the mother of my kids to have the time to be a MOM.
+And for that I traded some additional time away from the home, to make more money so that this little nuclear unit could be supported.

 We chose these roles.
-Sure they were based on traditional and historical norms, but we agreed with some of the premise.
+Sure they were based on traditional and historical norms, but we agreed with some of the premises.
 And I willingly sacrificed some of my DAD time to make their lives more comfortable, to be able to provide the good neighborhood and good schools.